ihlec/P2PShipBattle/readme.md

 ## TODO
 - npc boats should avoid ramming each other.
 - joining player might spawn in water if host is next to water
+- allow building stronger ship with much more HP
+- balance building costs according to drop rates